 Andrew spent five years in foster care and has served as a youth advocate since 2016.
 He is the former president of Leaders Uniting Voices, Youth Advocates of New Mexico (LUVYA) and has been involved with NMCAN since 2015.
 Andrew is passionate about advocating for improving the foster care system, particularly around sibling rights and the implementation of a grievance process for young people in care.
-He is a youth engagement trainer, training adult professionals how to positively engage with young people, and a participant in Making Connections: International District, part of Young Men of Color.
+He is a youth engagement trainer, training adult professionals how to positively engage with young people, a participant in Making Connections: International District, part of Young Men of Color, and a Jim Casey Young Fellow.
+Andrew has spent the last four years in community organizing and politics, including working for Congresswoman Debra Haaland on Capitol Hill in the summer of 2019.
 In his spare time, he enjoys hiking, yoga, meditation, reading, watching WWE, and going to concerts.
-His ultimate goal is to “change society for the better and to improve the foster care system”.
+His ultimate goal is to “change society for the better and to improve the foster care system.”

 Krystal spent one year in foster care and has served as a youth advocate since aging out of care.
 She has been a Jim Casey Youth Opportunities Initiative Young Fellows since 2013.
 Krystal enjoys being an advocate because she wants younger youth to know that they can stand up for themselves and make a difference.
 During the 2014 legislative session, she served as an expert witness providing critical testimony in favor of the tuition waiver for foster youth.
 Krystal has shared her experience and expertise on multiple episodes of PBS’s Public Square and New Mexico In Focus.
 In her spare time, she savors “tedious” things like crocheting and coloring.
 She also enjoys volunteering with her church and participating in community theatre.
-Krystal is currently a senior at UNM and someday hopes to do something “social-worky” after first taking some time to gain experiences outside of the child welfare system.
+Krystal graduated from UNM with a Bachelor of Science in Psychology and is now working at an organization that focuses on children’s mental health.